-Figure 22: Development Consistency with Comprehensive Plan Goals
+Figure 24: Development Consistency with Comprehensive Plan Goals

-Comprehensive Plan Goals 2022 5-Year Average 10-Year Average % Preliminary Plan Lots Inside Development District/PFA: 75% 99.8% 99.6% 94% % Final Plat Lots Inside Development District/PFA: 75% 79% 71% 79% Housing: Single Family 80% 61% 58% 58% Housing: Townhomes 15% 39% 39% 30% Housing: Apartments 5% 0% 3% 12%
+Comprehensive Plan Goals 2023 5-Year Average 10-Year Average % Preliminary Plan Lots Inside PFA: 75% 100% 99.6% 95% % Final Plat Lots Inside PFA: 75% 94% 74% 77% Housing: Single Family 80% 35% 57% 56% Housing: Townhomes 15% 30% 33% 30% Housing: Apartments 5% 34% 10% 10%

-In 2022, nearly 100 percent of preliminary plan lots were located in the Development District/PFA.
-An analysis of preliminary plan lots inside the Development District/PFA from 2013 through 2022 demonstrates that the County is exceeding Comprehensive Plan goals, averaging 94 percent over the ten-year period.
+In 2023, 100 percent of preliminary plan lots were located in the Priority Funding Area.
+An analysis of preliminary plan lots inside the Development District/PFA from 2014 through 2023 demonstrates that the County is exceeding Comprehensive Plan goals, averaging 95 percent over the ten-year period.

-In 2022, 79 percent of the final plat lots were located inside the Development District/PFA.
-Further, an analysis of final plat lots inside the Development District/PFA from 2013 through 2022 demonstrates that the County is consistent with Comprehensive Plan goals, averaging 79 percent over the ten-year period.
+In 2023, 94 percent of the final plat lots were located inside the PFA.
+Further, an analysis of final plat lots inside the Development District/PFA from 2014 through 2023 demonstrates that the County is consistent with Comprehensive Plan goals, averaging 77 percent over the ten-year period.

 The 2016 Comprehensive Plan identifies a goal for housing mix of approximately 80 percent single-family detached units, 15 percent townhouses and condominiums, and 5 percent apartments.
-Therefore, using building permit data for 2022 as an indicator, the County continues to exceed the goal for townhouses and while coming in below the goal for single-family dwellings.
-The goal was not met for apartments in 2022 as there were no approvals.
-The number of approved apartment units should rebound in the coming years as the County continues to promote higher density residential development along the Waldorf Urban Redevelopment Corridor.
+Therefore, using building permit data for 2023 as an indicator, the County continues to exceed the goal for townhouses and while coming in below the goal for single-family dwellings.
+While 2022 saw zero apartment permit approvals 2023 numbers exceeded Comprehensive Plan goals thanks to the long-planned Waldorf Station multi-family development.
+It is expected that apartment numbers should achieve a higher share of permit approvals in the coming years as the County continues to promote higher density residential development along the Waldorf Urban Redevelopment Corridor.

 Per the state Smart, Green and Growing legislation, jurisdictions are to establish a goal toward increasing the percentage of growth within their PFAs while decreasing the percentage of growth outside.
 Priority Funding Areas are existing communities and places where State and local governments want to target their efforts to encourage and support economic development and new growth.
 Further, these locations are also where local governments want State investment to support future growth.
-The 2022 Annual Report map in the appendix includes the Priority Funding Areas.
+The 2023 Annual Report map in the appendix includes the Priority Funding Areas.

 The current growth policy of Charles County is aligned with the principles of the State legislation by encouraging, as a matter of policy, the majority of development into the Development District and the PFAs.
 Charles County has been supporting smart growth as a policy and concept as reflected in the Planned Unit Development (PUD) of St. Charles Communities for well over three decades.
 Additionally, the County is committed to having 50 percent of its overall acreage in open space.
 A large Priority Preservation Area has been established with an aggressive goal of preserving 80 percent of the remaining undeveloped land within these areas.
-The County's commitment to land preservation has resulted in over 1,000 acres protected annually since 2016, including the more than 2,000 acres preserved in 2022.
+The County's commitment to land preservation has resulted in over 1,000 acres protected annually since 2016, including the more than 1,200 net acres preserved in 2023.